Effects of dynamical friction on perturbations for evolving dark energy

-Note also that this result is not in contrast with previous works, such as \cite{AntonuccioDelogu1994}, as there an EdS model was assumed.
-Indeed, for such a model, neglecting radiation, we have $H\propto a^{-3/2}$.
-In fact, \cite{AntonuccioDelogu1992} showed that it is possible to associate a relaxation timescale with dynamical friction in galaxy clusters and this is of the order of the Hubble time, \textit{i.e.}, $1/\eta\propto H^{-1}$.
+Note also that this result is not in contrast with previous work, such as \cite{AntonuccioDelogu1994}, since an EdS model was assumed there.
+In fact, for such a model, neglecting radiation, we have $H\propto a^{-3/2}$.
+In fact, \cite{AntonuccioDelogu1992} showed that it is possible to associate a relaxation timescale with dynamical friction in galaxy clusters, and this is of the order of Hubble time, \textit{i.e.}, $1/\eta\propto H^{-1}$.

-Finally, rather than expressing $\eta$ in terms of the total number of peaks $N$, it is worth to use the mass of the perturbation $M$.
+Finally, rather than expressing $\eta$ in terms of the total number of peaks $N$, it is worth using the mass of the perturbation $M$.
 Recalling that $M=m_{\rm a}N$, it is straightforward to obtain